Fix: CPU Overheating

 Finally, we come to the worst imaginable and most expensive solution.
 No one wants to come to this, but if buying a new cooler, adding more fans, or replacing the thermal paste didn’t fix your CPU overheating problems, there might be no other option.

-It’s possible that the CPU’s heat spreader is distorted or that the CPU die itself is defective.
-If you’re still under warranty, you can send it back to get a new one.
+It’s possible that the CPU’s heat spreader is warped or that the CPU die itself is defective.
+If you’re still under warranty, you can send it back to get a fresh one.

-If not, you will need to spend some money to get a new Ryzen or Intel system functional.
+If not, you will need to spend some cash to get a new Ryzen or Intel system operational.

 You Might Like These Too